|Mendenhall Summer Institute|

 This program allows students to start their college career early, in addition to having an opportunity to earn a grant for tuition at UST.

 - Science, Technology, Engineering and Mathematics (STEM) – STEM is specifically focused on mathematics and scientific methods, and is designed for science, mathematics or engineering majors.
-Students with a strong initial commitment to these majors will receive course and lab experience to enhance their mathematical and problem solving skills that will lead to greater achievement in STEM specific courses.

 Support Outside the Classroom